 - Both the public and private higher education institutes will be governed under the same norms.

-- To promote and give more emphasis on the regional language/mother-tongue, instruction medium up to class 5 will be in local/home languages.
+- To promote and give more emphasis on the regional language/mother-tongue, the instruction medium up to class 5 will be in local/home languages.

 - School curriculum to focus more on core concepts.

-- 10+2 study culture discontinue and new structure of 5+3+3+4 will be followed, subjecting to the respective age group of 3-8, 8-11, 11-14 and 14-18 years.
+- 10+2 study culture discontinue and new structure of 5+3+3+4 will be followed, subject to the respective age group of 3-8, 8-11, 11-14, and 14-18 years.

 Everything About The New Education Policy In India In Detail